Knuxfan24/KnuxLib/README.md

 ## Building

-To build any of the projects here, simply clone the repository and its submodules (either using a tool such as GitHub Desktop or Git CMD) then open the .sln file in a modern version of Visual Studio (anything supporting .NET 6 C# development).
+To build any of the projects here, simply clone the repository (either using a tool such as GitHub Desktop or Git CMD) then open the .sln file in a modern version of Visual Studio (anything supporting .NET 8 C# development).

 For the average end user, they'll want to right click on the KnuxTools project and choose to `Build`, then find the compiled executable in `KnuxTools/bin/Debug/net8.0`.
 Alternatively, download the KnuxTools artifact from the most recent GitHub Actions compile.